 Why Save Your Tick?

-- Save the tick in a plastic zip lock bag or other small airtight container (pill bottle) with a few blades of grass or a damp (not wet) piece of paper towel, noting the location and date of the tick bite in case testing of the tick is desired.
+- Save the tick in a plastic zip lock bag or other small airtight container noting the location and date of the tick bite in case testing of the tick is desired.
 Contact the individual testing centers for preservation and shipping instructions.
 Do not place in scotch tape!

 Tick Identification and Testing Centers

-TICKNOLOGY a Colorado based company offering affordable tick testing for 8 diseases including, Lyme disease, Anaplasmosis, Babesiosis, Borrelia miyamotoi, Borrelia mayonii, Rocky Mountain spotted fever, Ehrlichiosis & Tularemia.
+TICKNOLOGY is a Colorado based company offering reliable and affordable tick testing for 8 diseases including, Lyme disease, Anaplasmosis, Babesiosis, Borrelia miyamotoi, Borrelia mayonii, Rocky Mountain spotted fever, Ehrlichiosis & Tularemia.
 Low fee tick testing is made possible through the commercial sales of their innovative products and tick removal kits.
 COTBDAA is the 2017 Ticknology sponsorship recipient!
-Donate to COTBDAA through Ticknology when you order your test!
+Donate to COTBDAA through TICKNOLOGY when you order your test!

 IGeneX, Inc. Laboratory offers PCR-based tick testing for a fee.
 They can determine if the tick that bit a patient was positive for: Borrelia burgdorferi (Lyme Disease), Relapsing Fever Borrelia (including B. miyamotoi), Babesia, Anaplasma, Ehrlichia, Bartonella, and Rickettsia.